Lappicy/DeforestMapBiomas/README.md

 # LandScriptDeforestMap
-Deforestation analysis on classified images
+Deforestation analysis on classified images.

 The following code is aimed to help with deforestation analysis, using classified images - such as from MapBiomas.

 ## Download the package in R/Rstudio

-To download the package through **R**, you must have downloaded the *devtools* package (https://cran.r-project.org/web/packages/devtools/index.html).
-If using windows as an OS (Operating System), it is needed to first download **Rtools**, from the website (https://cran.r-project.org/bin/windows/Rtools/).
+If using windows as an OS (Operating System), it is needed to first download **Rtools** from the website (https://cran.r-project.org/bin/windows/Rtools/).

+Then, to download **LandScriptDeforestMap** through **R**, you must download the *devtools* package beforehand (https://cran.r-project.org/web/packages/devtools/index.html).

 To install and open the *devtools* package using the command line in R, run the following codes:
 ```r